fenilaphilip/todos/README.md

 # Todos

-Todos application built using React, Redux Toolkit, and React Router.
+Todos application built using React, Redux Toolkit [RTK], and React Router.
 This powerful combination of technologies offers a seamless and intuitive user experience, allowing you to efficiently manage your tasks.

 ## Features